-- If you don't have insurance, you can complete an application for our Discounted Fee Schedule Program.
+- If you don't have insurance, or have limited income, you can complete an application for our Discounted Fee Schedule Program.
 Please bring proof of income to finish this application.

 - NOTE: You may also be eligible for HUSKY or insurance subsidies through Access Health CT.
 An eligibility specialist can help you determine if you're eligible.
 Click here for more information.

 We serve the towns of Danbury, Bethel, Brookfield, Bridgewater, New Fairfield, New Milford, Newtown, Redding, Ridgefield and Sherman.